-Best new hotels in the US South
+Best new hotels in the U.S. South

-(CNN) — Historically, a visit to the American South has evoked a specific romantic image: Guests in wide-brimmed hats sip mint juleps and sweet tea in white rocking chairs beneath weeping willows or among the colonnades of Antebellum and Georgian Revival mansions.
+(CNN) — Historically, travel in the American South has evoked a specific romantic image: Guests in wide-brimmed hats sip mint juleps and sweet tea in white rocking chairs beneath weeping willows or among the colonnades of Antebellum and Georgian Revival mansions.

-Now, that picture is changing as a slew of new chic hotels from Louisiana to the Carolinas are throwing tradition to the wind by embracing a contemporary aesthetic, more urban Bauhaus and mid-century modern than neoclassical.
+Now, that picture is changing as new chic hotels from Louisiana to the Carolinas are throwing tradition to the wind by embracing a contemporary aesthetic, more urban Bauhaus and mid-century modern than neoclassical.

-This new look—defined by a combination of a kind of organic minimalism and nostalgic references to the not-so-distant past—tends to feature elements like exposed brick walls and original industrial beams and eclectic details from vintage typewriters to local contemporary artwork.
+This new look -- defined by a combination of a kind of organic minimalism and nostalgic references to the not-so-distant past -- tends to feature elements such as exposed brick walls and original industrial beams and eclectic details from vintage typewriters to local contemporary artwork.

-These nine hotels across the South are turning their backs on Tara, disrupting preconceived notions of southern hospitality:
+These nine hotels across the South are turning their backs on Tara, disrupting preconceived notions of Southern hospitality when you stay here:

-Ace Hotel New Orleans, Louisiana
+1. Ace Hotel, New Orleans, Louisiana

-When Ace Hotel arrived in New Orleans in March of 2016—taking up residence in a converted nine-story Art Deco building that was Barnett's Furniture Store from 1928 through the 1970s (the first local shop to carry Scandinavian modern furniture)—it was obvious that change had come to The Big Easy.
+When Ace Hotel arrived in New Orleans in March of 2016 -- taking up residence in a converted nine-story Art Deco building that was Barnett's Furniture Store from 1928 through the 1970s (the first local shop to carry Scandinavian modern furniture) -- it was obvious that change had come to The Big Easy.

 Many would argue that the "hipster" hotelier (which rejects that label) pioneered the prevailing contemporary hotel experience, being first to emphasize what is local, authentic, minimal and even eccentric.
 Their mandate is to build hotels as "monuments to the cities they live in."

-This Ace—set in a warehouse district near downtown—has a live music venue, Three Keys, as well as an adjacent four-story addition imagined by architects Eskew+Domez+Ripple with events spaces and local indie boutiques Defend New Orleans and Friend.
+This Ace, set in a warehouse district near downtown, has a live music venue, Three Keys, as well as an adjacent four-story addition imagined by architects Eskew+Domez+Ripple with events spaces and local indie boutiques Defend New Orleans and Friend.
 Plus, the hotel's oyster bar is housed in an original Creole cottage.

-In the lobby and restaurant, the designers preserved details like terrazzo floors, Corinthian columns and salvaged wrought-iron Deco gates.
+In the lobby and restaurant, the designers preserved details such as terrazzo floors, Corinthian columns and salvaged wrought-iron Deco gates.
 Trinkets, art books, Turkish Kilim rugs and vintage leather furniture, all sourced at local flea markets, pervade.

-As an additional local touch, 32 southern artists—including 13 from New Orleans—were tapped to paint armoires in the rooms.
+As an additional local touch, 32 Southern artists -- including 13 from New Orleans -- were tapped to paint armoires in the rooms.

 Ace Hotel New Orleans, 600 Carondelet Street, New Orleans, LA 70130; +1 504-941-9191

-The Quirk Hotel, Richmond, Virginia
+2. Quirk Hotel, Richmond, Virginia

 Like many small cities in recent years, livable Richmond has attracted an influential creative class, who brought restaurants, shops and galleries.